KashyapWadhwana/covid19-analysis-python/README.md

-# covid19-analysis-python
+# COVID-19 Pandemic Analysis Using Python

-# Project Overview
+## 📌 Project Overview

-Analyzed COVID-19 confirmed cases, deaths and recoveries to understand the progression and impact of the pandemic across different countries.
+This project analyzes the progression and impact of the COVID-19 pandemic using confirmed cases, deaths, and recoveries data.

+The analysis focuses on identifying trends over time, comparing countries, and understanding mortality and recovery patterns.

-## Tools Used
+## 🛠️ Tools & Technologies

 - Python
 - Pandas